 Medicare vs. Obamacare: changes

 Obamacare made changes to the Medicare program.
-So let’s look at Medicare vs. Obamacare in detail.

 One of the biggest changes to Medicare under Obamacare was the closing of the Medicare Part D coverage gap, or “donut hole.”

 The coverage gap is a temporary limit on what your Medicare plan with prescription drug coverage has to pay for covered medications.
 You may enter the coverage gap after you and your plan spend a certain amount on covered medications.
 Before Obamacare, your share of prescription costs in the coverage gap was much higher.
 But as part of the Obamacare changes to Medicare, the Part D coverage gap will finally close in 2020.